dictionaria/teanu/README.md

 </tr></tbody>
 </table>

 Teanu, Lovono and Tanema, the three indigenous languages of Vanikoro, are all **Oceanic**: they thus belong to the vast Austronesian family that covers most islands in the Pacific.

-The Temotu archipelago where Vanikoro lies was initially settled about 3200 years ago by people of the “Lapita” culture (Pawley 2009; Green 2010): these were Austronesians whose language was most likely Proto-Oceanic itself.
-(In this dictionary, most etymologies will refer to Proto-Oceanic or “POc”, the shared ancestor of all ≈500 Oceanic languages.)
+The Temotu archipelago where Vanikoro lies was initially settled about 3200 years ago by people of the “Lapita” culture (Pawley 2009; Green 2010).
+The language spoken by these Austronesian navigators was most likely Proto-Oceanic itself, the shared ancestor of all ≈500 Oceanic languages.
+(In this dictionary, most etymologies will refer to Proto-Oceanic or “POc”.)

 It is likely that Proto-Vanikoro, the ancestor of the three Vanikoro languages (François 2009), developed _in situ_ following the initial settlement of the island.

 Due to their common ancestry, the three languages of Vanikoro clearly show some general similarities.
 And yet, what is most striking is the degree of dissimilarity they acquired during the three millennia of human settlement.
 Whether this is due to tribal isolation, or to processes of spontaneous differentiation, the three languages have long lost mutual intelligibility (see François 2009).

 The following two examples illustrate how different the three languages of Vanikoro have become in their lexical forms; and yet, they remain closely similar in their grammatical structures.

-<table class="unstyled"><tbody style="white-space:nowrap;">
+<table cellpadding="4" class="unstyled"><tbody style="white-space:nowrap;">
 <tr style="font-style:italic;">
 <td>(1)</td></tr>
 <tr style="font-style:italic;">